 Conclusion

 With this, we come to the end of the guide.
-We hope choosing the right retaining wall material will seem easier to you now.
+We hope choosing the right retaining wall material will seem easier for you now.

 Each of the materials is endowed with several useful properties – some distinct, some similar.
 They serve different purposes, which makes sure everyone is able to find a suitable material of their choice.